NoMoreUsernames999/The-Atlas-Project-Modpack/README.md

 - [ ] Test tps with pumps that physically consume water.
 - [ ] Test spiegers pregenerator with all DIMs.
 - [ ] Test HBM geysers in unloaded chunks causing extreme particle lag when reloaded after a while, issue #14: https://github.com/TheOriginalGolem/Hbm-s-Nuclear-Tech-GIT/issues/14
+- [ ] Test reproducing issues related to JEID to confirm safe use: DimensionalDevelopment/JustEnoughIDs